 It's many miles of pipe.
-If the Portland Water Bureau stretched pipes end to end, you'd have to drive to St. Louis to catch Bull Run out of the faucet.
+If the Portland Water Bureau stretched pipes end to end, you'd have to drive to Chicago to catch Bull Run out of the faucet.

 Pipeline materials consist primarily of cast iron, ductile iron, and copper service piping.
 New pipelines are constructed of cement-mortar-lined ductile iron.
 Thousands of valves on the mains allow control during repairs or maintenance.

 Property owners are responsible for the condition of all plumbing and pipes that water flows through after it leaves the water meter at the street.